-- 1. No outside assistance or contact can be made with any persons outside of the onsite team, the Judges or the Competition Coordinator. - 2.
-During the competition, only Judging Company representatives and the Competition Coordinator are allowed in the team's work room. - 3.
-The Judges are to have access to the team work rooms to monitor activities throughout the competition. - 4.
-Teams must stay in or near their hotel room during the scheduled oral presentations until their time to present.
-Teams are not permitted near the presentation rooms while competing Teams are presenting. - 5.
-The competition is concluded for a team once its oral presentation is finished. - 6.
-Internet and e-mail usage. - Internet access is not permitted during the competition.
+1. No outside assistance or contact can be made with any persons outside of the onsite team, the Judges or the Competition Coordinator.

+2. During the competition, only Judging Company representatives and the Competition Coordinator are allowed in the team's work room.

+3. The Judges are to have access to the team work rooms to monitor activities throughout the competition.

+4. Teams must stay in or near their hotel room during the scheduled oral presentations, with the exception of attending the career fair, until their time to present.
+Teams are not permitted near the presentation rooms while competing teams are presenting.

+5. The competition is concluded for a team once its oral presentation is finished.

+6. Internet access will be at the sole discretion of the judges during the competition.
 The ASC is not responsible for the speed or service levels of the host hotel's internet service.
-Teams may at their own expense seek upgrades to the existing basic services in the area. - If a Judging Company elects to use e-mail for communications during the competition, Teams may access e-mail accounts for the explicit purpose of receiving and sending communications related to the RFP. - 7.
-Teams may identify at any time during the competition the school with which they are affiliated. - 8.
-Teams to provide their own office supplies, i.e. copy paper, 3-ring binders, tabs, and hole punches. - 9.
-The Competition Coordinator will provide two copiers for the use of all student teams.
-Teams are responsible for scheduling copying to allow for waiting lines or servicing of copiers. - 10.
-Teams are allowed to bring whatever equipment they feel necessary to complete the written proposal and oral presentation. - 11.
-Plotters are not permitted.
+Teams may at their own expense seek upgrades to the existing basic services in the area.
+If a Judging Company elects to use e-mail for communications during the competition, teams may access e-mail accounts for the explicit purpose of receiving and sending communications related to the RFP.

+7. Teams may identify at any time during the competition the school with which they are affiliated.
+It is recommended that all students wear either a polo shirt identifying their school or business attire throughout the competition.

+8. Teams to provide their own office supplies, i.e. copy paper, 3-ring binders, tabs, and 3-hole punches.

+9. The Competition Coordinator will provide copiers for the use of all student teams.
+Teams are responsible for scheduling copying to allow for waiting lines or servicing of copiers.

+10. Teams are allowed to bring whatever equipment they feel necessary to complete the written proposal and oral presentation.

+11. Plotters are not permitted.

-C. Coaches Conduct and Responsibilities
+D. Coaches Conduct & Responsibilities